tor-oscar/beaglebone-xenomai/beaglebone-xenomai-debian.md

 	make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- ZRELADDR=0x80008000 uImage modules

-After successful compilation, the newly compiled kernel will be found in various formats under arch/arm/boot/
+After successful compilation, the newly compiled kernel will be found in various formats (uImage/zImage/...) under arch/arm/boot/

 This appropriate kernel file should be copied to the appropriate location in your system image (SD card).
 The kernel modules and firmware should also be copied into the proper location of the rootfs.
-The next part of this document shows how to do this for a debian wheezy armhf system, but for the sake of completeness, know that the modules/firmware can be installed with the commands
+Part 2 of this document shows how to do this for a debian wheezy armhf system, but for the sake of completeness, know that the modules/firmware can be installed with the commands

 	make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- modules_install INSTALL_MOD_PATH=/path/to/rootfs/
 	make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- firmware_install INSTALL_FW_PATH=/path/to/rootfs/